 A student can only request a review of a mark or grade where there is demonstrable material irregularity within the marking process.
 In addition, a request for a review of a mark or grade will only be permitted where it has not yet been referred to a CAB and has not already been second or blind double marked.
 A material irregularity may be any of the following:

 5.4.4.1.
-If you are unhappy with your mark or grade, to begin this process we expect that you raise your concerns with your Tutor or Module Leader within 5 working days after the release of the unconfirmed results.
-A reasonable delay would be permitted where you have provided evidence that the tutor has not responded promptly to your timely request for this feedback.
-We expect you to contact the tutor who has marked your work for a more detailed explanation of the mark or grade and how they reached their decision.
-If after this, you can demonstrate a material irregularity has occurred within the marking process, the following should be actioned before the CAB takes place;
+If a student is unhappy with their mark or grade, to begin this process we expect that they raise your concerns with your Tutor or Module Leader within 5 working days after the release of the unconfirmed results.
+A reasonable delay would be permitted where they have provided evidence that the tutor has not responded promptly to the timely request for this feedback.
+We expect the student to contact the tutor who has marked the work for a more detailed explanation of the mark or grade and how they reached their decision.
+If after this, the student can demonstrate a material irregularity has occurred within the marking process, the following should be actioned before the CAB takes place;